harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 And so what will happen is these inventories are promulgated at the agency level.
 They sit on agency servers.
 And then GSA has a harvesting routine that happens pretty much daily that goes through, crawls those sources, and then pulls in the information, updating its master list, which is the Federal Data Catalog.

 **Public Data Project:**\
 Okay, thank you.
-And so then to return to the Federal Data Catalog, that's sort of the lodestone, the cornerstone of all of this.
+And so then to return to the Federal Data Catalog, that's the lodestone, the cornerstone of all of this.
 Thinking back, just to return to our initial conversation about its incompleteness.
 Were you made information czar, what would you do to make it more complete?

 If we were to say that it would be a civic good to have a complete catalog, what would we do to get to that completeness?